Penny Summerfield: Career and honours

 Summerfield was a research assistant and tutor at Durham University from 1976 to 1978.
 She then taught at the Lancaster University from 1978, first as a lecturer in the social history of education, and latterly as Professor of Women's History (1994–2000).
 She moved to the University of Manchester in 2000 to be Professor of Modern History; there, she served as head of the School of History and Classics (2002–2003) and the School of Arts, Histories and Cultures (2003–2006).

 In 2020, Summerfield was elected a fellow of the British Academy, the United Kingdom's national academy for the humanities and social sciences.
 She is also a fellow of the Academy of Social Sciences and the Royal Historical Society, and was the chair of the Social History Society from 2008 to 2011.

 Personal life

 She was married to the management studies academic and Lancaster University professor Mark Easterby-Smith, with whom she had two children before they divorced; their daughter is the historian Sarah Easterby-Smith.
 Summerfield later married Oliver Fulton, an emeritus professor of higher education at Lancaster University and the son of the university administrator John Fulton, Baron Fulton.

+She is the sister of British psychologist Quentin Summerfield.